 - Sea salt or Sweet Miso to taste

 - In a blender, combine garlic, ginger, chili peppers, oils, citrus juice, maple syrup, sea salt, and blend.

 Add 2 bunches of fresh dill or add 1 bunch of fresh cilantro, or add 3-4 sundried tomatoes or add different combinations of oils (grapeseed, flax or infused olive oils)

-Most bottled dressings contain hidden, unhealthy sugars and artificial ingredients that add to our dilemma.
+Most bottled salad dressings contain hidden, unhealthy sugars and artificial ingredients that add to our dilemma.

 In Mediterranean countries, salads are dressed with a small amount of olive oil.
 Olive oil not only adds flavor but has a multitude of health benefits.